 The Family Life merit badge is required for the rank of Eagle Scout.

-Requirements for Family Life Merit Badge
+Answers and Helps for the Family Life Merit Badge

 Family Life Merit Badge Requirements